nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/4YixczaREUw/index.md

 ---
 title: Many folks say Scrum is like communism; it does not work!
 Are they right?
+description: This is a phrase I often hear from folks who have been unable to adapt their systems of work to incorporate the core philosophies, theories, and practices of Scrum.
 date: 2024-05-06T14:12:53Z
 videoId: 4YixczaREUw
 url: /resources/videos/:slug